-- C. Loss of control and animal leaves the end of arena 5 point penalties: - B. Spurring or hitting in front of cinch at any time - C. Blatant disobedience, defined as kicking, biting, bucking, rearing, striking, or obviously insubordinate
+L. Loss of control and animal leaves the end of arena

+- B. Spurring or hitting in front of cinch at any time - Blatant disobedience, defined as kicking, biting, bucking, rearing, striking, or obviously insubordinate

+- A Turn tai

-- Turn tail - Using 2 hands on the reins when using a bridle or two rein - Fingers between the reins, except when using a two rein - D. Balking - Out of control E. - F Bloody mouth (inside) - Illegal equipment - H. Leaving the work area before the pattern or work is complete - I. Fall of horse or rider - J. Schooling of the horse between the rein work and cow - K. Schooling of the horse between cows if a new cow is awarded - Failure to pull up immediately after a new cow has been awarded - M. Improper Western Attire - N. Failure to work in the proper working order.
+- B. Using 2 hands on the reins when using a bridle or two rein

+- C. Fingers between the reins, except when using a two rein

+- D. Balking

+- E. Out of control

+- F. Bloody mouth (inside) - G. Illegal equipment - H. Leaving the work area before the pattern or work is complete - I. Fall of horse or rider - J. Schooling of the horse between the rein work and cow work - K. Schooling of the horse between cows if a new cow is awarded - M. Improper Western Attire - N. Failure to work in the proper working order.

-N-E-
+N-E

-Failure of an exhibitor to attempt to complete the pattern
+Failure of an exhibitor to attempt to complete the work.

-- Lameness of the horse - Abuse
+- A. Abuse - B. Lameness of the horse